abernier/uptodeps/README.md

 const uptodeps = require('uptodeps')

 if (!uptodeps('src/foo.js')) {
-  console.log('At least one dep is newer!')
+  console.log('At least one dependency is newer.')
 } else {
-  console.log('up to date!')
+  console.log('File is newer than all its dependencies.')
 }
 ```